Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 Matomo heatmap screenshots break when your page uses relative paths.
 The renderer resolves them against Matomo's host instead of yours, so images, stylesheets, and fonts 404.
 Here's why it happens and how we deal with it.

-If you've opened a Matomo heatmap and found broken-image icons where your logo and hero should be, missing background images on every section, and (in the worst cases) a layout that looks like the page forgot its CSS exists, the clicks themselves are fine.
+If you've opened a Matomo heatmap and found broken-image icons where your logo and hero should be, missing background images, and sometimes a layout that looks like the page forgot its CSS exists, the clicks themselves are fine.
 Matomo recorded them at the right coordinates.
 What's broken is the screenshot underneath them.
-Anything on the page with a relative path didn't survive the trip to Matomo's renderer, so you're left with a heatmap floating over a wireframe of what your visitors actually saw.
+Anything on the page with a relative path didn't survive into Matomo's stored snapshot, so you're left with a heatmap floating over a wireframe of what your visitors actually saw.

 The tell is consistent.
 Anything with a fully-qualified URL like https://yoursite.com/images/hero.jpg renders fine.
 Anything with a relative path (/images/hero.jpg, ./logo.svg, assets/bg.png) is broken.
-Same goes for stylesheets, fonts, scripts, and CSS url(...) references inside inline styles.
-Once you spot that pattern, the cause is obvious.
+Same goes for stylesheets, fonts, and the CSS url(...) references inside inline styles.
+Once you spot that pattern, the cause is usually a base-URL problem, which is the rest of this post.

 The fastest fix is a free Chrome extension we maintain called Matomo Heatmap Helper.
 It walks the DOM and converts every relative URL to absolute right before each capture, then restores the originals afterwards.
 The rest of this post is how to do the same thing without an extension, plus a few permanent fixes worth shipping.